HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 # Detection Methods Comparison – OpenCV vs YOLOv5

-During the Week 4 task focused on detecting an orange cone in a Gazebo simulation, two approaches were implemented and evaluated: one based on OpenCV with HSV color masking, and the other using the YOLOv5 object detection model.
+During the Week 4 task focused on detecting an orange cone in a Gazebo simulation, two approaches were implemented and evaluated: one based on OpenCV with HSV (Hue, Saturation, Value) color masking, and the other using the YOLOv5 object detection model.
 Both methods had their benefits and limitations depending on the scenario and hardware used.

 ## OpenCV (HSV Color Masking)

-This method involved filtering the image by isolating orange hues using HSV(Hue, Saturation, Value) thresholding.
+This method involved filtering the image by isolating orange hues using HSV (Hue, Saturation, Value) thresholding.
 A specific lower and upper HSV range was defined:

 - Lower bound: `[5, 100, 100]`
 - Upper bound: `[25, 255, 255]`